Dropping out of a race | Run Woodstock 100K

 After I left the aid station at mile 16 I put on my headlamp and prepared for the night time hours.
 I was starting to feel dizzy at this point and I felt like I was drinking enough water but also knew that I hadn’t gone to the bathroom yet.
 After a few hours of running in the dark I became even more dizzy.
 One runner came by and asked how I was doing and I told her I was dizzy and she said to take in salt and so I opened my Nuun tube and realized I had only used a few tabs so far.
 What?!!?
 For some reason I must of thought I was drinking much more then I was.
 Or maybe I was drinking a lot but it didn’t help.

-By mile 20 my legs felt like two cinderblocks that I was dragging along.
-They felt worse then they did at the end of the Marquette 50miler that I ran three weeks ago and placed 4th at.
+By mile 20, my legs felt like two cinderblocks that I was dragging along on the trail.
+They felt worse then they did at the end of the Marquette 50miler that I ran three weeks ago.
 What is wrong with my legs?!
 I realized that I was not recovered from Marquette and the fact that I had 40 more miles to go was downright frightening.

 Around mile 29 I had slowly became so bent over that I was basically crawl-walking.
 Which I now call crawalking.
 I imagined that I looked something similar to the hunched over Demogorgon in Stranger Things creeping about the trail in the woods.
 I knew that if i had too that I could of crawalked the last 33 miles.
 I could find a way.
 I always find a way.
 But what would that do to me?
 Would my state of dehydration destroy my kidneys or would my lack of blood sugar cause me to go into a coma?
 Are those things worth it?
 Could I force myself to eat and drink more and would that fix whatever it is that going on?
 As I was approaching mile 30 in the pitch black of the night I imagined my mom telling me “Not today Amber”.
 I could just hear her voice as if she was still alive and as if she were running beside me.
 But, she wasn’t there.
 There were only some coyotes howling off in the distance.
 Well, I hope it was the distance…it did sound kinda close.
 Making decisions for yourself is hard.
 It’s something my mom struggled with.
 She was always the person who would take care of everyone else but herself.
 When she died, I swore that I would always work hard to take care of myself the way that she cared for me.
 I would get my annual doctors exams and never neglect anything concerning…wait a minute..why am I pushing myself to this point right now?
 I’ve run enough ultras to know when something is “pushable” and I know this isn’t.
 I always think that I run my races for my mom.
 To enjoy life for her because she can no longer and to honor and utilize the strength that she gave me.
 I made the decision that I was going to quit this race for mom.
 Because, let’s be honest, she would of told someone to go get my dumbass out of those woods running around in the dark before I put myself in a damn coma.